tablelandnetwork/docs/docs/fundamentals/architecture/limits.md

 **All table reads** must happen through an off-chain interaction using an unauthenticated REST API call to a Tableland validator node's gateway.

 The TL;DR is that table _reads_ directly access the Tableland network, and mutating database instructions (_create_ & _write_ transactions) are on-chain actions.
 You can make read queries at a gateway, such as the one hosted by the core Tableland team.
-For more information, see the docs on [gateways](gateway).
+For more information, see the docs on [gateways](/fundamentals/archiceture/gateway).

-:::tip
+:::note
 **It is not possible** for a smart contract to read data from a table created in Tableland.
 Using an oracle or some off-chain logic to write data back on chain (e.g., inbox-outbox type of setup) is an alternative.

 :::